Home / Difference between mesenchymal Cells and embryonic Cells

 • Pancreatic cells

-About Embryonic stem cells
+About Embryonic Cells

 ESCs have self-renewing potential and can differentiate into clinically relevant cell types like dopamine neurons, cardiomyocytes, beta cells, etc. Being pluripotent, these unspecialized cells can be differentiated into any cell type in the body.
 They do not have any specific characteristics like shape, or gene expression pattern.